-Counsel should only mark as exhibits items you intend to move into evidence.
+Although the court requests that exhibits be pre-marked, counsel should only mark as exhibits items you intend to move into evidence.
 Do not mark numerous pages as an exhibit if you only intend to move some of those pages into evidence.
 Stated otherwise, only mark as an exhibit the pages that you will be moving into evidence.
 Electronic exhibits (CDs of documents, etc.) cannot be admitted in place of hard copies.
 The Court will need a hard copy of exhibits for the jury, Court, and Judicial Assistant and counsel must provide them to the Court on the first day of trial.
-Please give your exhibits to the Judicial Assistant prior to jury selection.
+Please give your exhibits to the Judicial Assistant prior to jury selection and have them pre-marked before jury selection is completed.